accurascan/iOS-KYC/README.md

 liveness.setBlurPercentage(80) // set blure percentage -1 to remove this filter

-// Set min and max percentage for glare liveness.setGlarePercentage(-1, 99) //set glaremin -1 to remove this filter
+// Set min and max percentage for glare liveness.setGlarePercentage(6, 99) //set glaremin -1 and glaremax -1 to remove this filter
 ```

 Step 2: Handle Accura liveness Result